MIT-LCP/mimic-website/content/mimictables/transfers.md

 ## `EVENTTYPE`

-`EVENTTYPE` describes what transfer event occurred: 'admit' for an admission, 'transfer' for an inter-hospital transfer and 'discharge' for a discharge from the hospital.
+`EVENTTYPE` describes what transfer event occurred: 'admit' for an admission, 'transfer' for an intra-hospital transfer and 'discharge' for a discharge from the hospital.

 ## `PREV_CAREUNIT`, `CURR_CAREUNIT`